J03B1D3N/CompanyContacts/README.md

 COMPANY CONTACTS

-This is an app I made during my front-end internship at Teltonika Networks IoT Academy.
+This is an app I made during my front-end internship at Teltonika IoT Academy.

 DESIGN: